mk-fg/tcp-connection-hijack-reset/README.md

 --------------------

-Simple [scapy](http://www.secdev.org/projects/scapy/)-based tool to hijack and reset existing TCP connections, established from other pid's.
+Simple [scapy](http://www.secdev.org/projects/scapy/)-based tool to hijack and reset existing TCP connections, established from other pids.

-Purpose is not some malicious DoS attacks but rather kicking hung state-machines in otherwise nice software, while making the whole thing look like a random net hiccup, which most things can easily handle.
+Purpose is not some malicious DoS attacks but rather kicking hung state-machines in otherwise nice software, while making the whole thing look like a random net hiccup, which most apps are designed to handle.

 Tool doesn't require any firewall configuration changes, but it flips network interfaces into promiscuous mode for the time it runs.